 Sleep and Cardiovascular Health

-The researchers involved in this study acknowledge that there are several limitations in their research.
-First, the study only looks at a correlation, or link.
+The researchers involved in this study acknowledge that there are several limitations to their research.
+First, the study only looks at a correlation or link.
 They did not look for (and thus did not find) evidence that sleeping too much is a direct cause of stroke.
 There is a possibility that people who have undiagnosed health issues that lead to stroke may also need more sleep.
-Second, the study did not look at snoring and sleep apnea, which can decrease sleep quality and increase the amount of time people need to sleep while causing an increased risks of cardiovascular disease.
+Second, the study did not look at snoring and sleep apnea, which can decrease sleep quality and increase the amount of time people need to sleep while causing an increased risk of cardiovascular disease.

 Are You Sleeping Too Much?